MateuszMyalski/MateuszMyalski.github.io/content/blogs/2024-01-31-Post-configuration-for-minimal-debian-installation.md

 sudo snap install snap-store
 ```

-### Adding snap do appfinder
+### Making snap applications visible for the system
-It would be beneficial to have those installed apps also in the XFCE `appfinder`.
 To achieve this, simply add symbolic links to the applications.

 ```bash
 ln -s /var/lib/snapd/desktop/ ~/.local/share/applications/
 ```

-I attempted to set the environmental path where `appfinder` is supposed to look for applications, but so far, I haven't had any success.

 ## 10. Emojis
 When I started browsing the internet, I noticed that some emojis were not displaying correctly; instead, I saw black blocks.
 This issue can be resolved by downloading the `noto-color-emoji` fonts.